melkypie/resource-packs/README.md

 If it somehow bugs out and your interface looks messed up just repeat the above steps.

+Note: Having the `Gameframe` setting **not** set to `Default` within the `Interface Styles` plugin ***will*** make the menu icons misalign.
+Make sure your Interface Styles settings are set to the correct things as outlined above.

+Besides that, some stone tab icons (namely the corners) cannot be lined up perfectly in Fixed mode and Classic Resizable mode.
+I recommend playing with `Resizable - Modern layout` for the best experience.
+If something looks off or misaligned, odds are it can't be fixed.
+I tried my best to make the pack be at least on par with the Interface Styles plugin.

+## RS3 cursor and cross sprites
 Here is a dark RS3 cursor to go with the pack.
 Save the following image as `cursor.png` and then put it in your `.runelite` folder.
 Then enable the `Custom Cursor` plugin and select `Custom Image` as your Cursor.

 ![cursor](https://user-images.githubusercontent.com/72536899/132142011-05e12573-7450-4c8d-b7f6-785db01a300a.png)

-Note: Some icons cannot be lined up perfectly in Fixed mode and Classic Resizable mode.
-I recommend playing with `Resizable - Modern layout` for the best experience.
-If something looks off or misaligned, odds are it can't be fixed.
-I tried my best to make the pack be at least on par with the Interface Styles plugin.
+RSHD (RS3) cross sprites are built into the pack.
+To enable/disable them, go into `Resource packs` plugin settings and tick `Allow mouse click sprite to be changed`.

 ## Resizable mode
 ![image](https://user-images.githubusercontent.com/72536899/132610218-ac6f2263-7a2c-4dcf-827e-8135c0bed157.png)